xerocopy/Snowflake-Realtime-Data-Warehouse-Project/README.md

 shared-nothing architectures.
 This method combines the simplicity of a shared-disk design with the speed and scale-out advantages of a shared-nothing architecture.

+### Technologies used in project:
-Technology in project: AWS S3, SnowFlake, SnowSQL, QuickSight
+AWS S3, SnowFlake, SnowSQL, QuickSight, Airflow Cluster, Kinesis

 ### Data Pipeline Architecture